 These markers allow you to quickly correlate deployment with a possible regression.

 When you have multiple versions in a time window, you can view the performance of each deployed version.
 For example, in this image of the Service Health view, multiple versions have been deployed.
 Hover over the chart to see the percentage of traffic in each version.

-If a version attribute hasn’t been instrumented for the service, or you haven’t configured Lightstep Observability to recognize the version attribute, an Instrument version attributes button displays.
+If a version attribute hasn’t been instrumented for the service, or you haven’t configured Cloud Observability to recognize the version attribute, an Instrument version attributes button displays.

 Clicking this button navigates to the Instrumentation Quality view, where you can get more information about instrumenting for deploys.

 Before you can view deployments in the Service Health view, you need to create deployment markers as attributes in your instrumentation.
-Each time the value of that attribute changes, Lightstep Observability displays a new marker in the charts and begins tracking the independent performance of that version.
+Each time the value of that attribute changes, Cloud Observability displays a new marker in the charts and begins tracking the independent performance of that version.

-When Lightstep Observability detects only a single version in the time window selected, that version is displayed.
+When Cloud Observability detects only a single version in the time window selected, that version is displayed.

 When more than one version has been deployed in that time window, you can choose a version to view separately.
 The marker for the selected version is solid.
 Colored lines represent the performance of that version, across the latency, error, and operation charts.
 All other versions display as grayed-out lines.
 You can hover over the chart to see the distribution of traffic between the versions and the corresponding performance.